maeve-oake/nixos-config/README.md

 - `hosts` - hardware specific configuration

+    - `aarch64-darwin` macOS computers

+        - `stainless` - 2021 MacBook Pro work laptop

+    - `x86_64-linux` x86 Linux computers

         - `aluminium` - Framework 13 work laptop

         - `elster` - rack-mounted gaming PC

         - `replika` - Framework 13 personal laptop

-    - `stainless` - 2021 MacBook Pro work laptop

 - `pkgs` - non arch-specific packges

 - `secrets` - age encrypted secrets

-## flake layout
+## flake

-yeag
+`nixosConfigurations` and `darwinConfigurations` are automatically generated and populated.
+To add a new computer, simply add it in the correct `hosts` subdirectory. `inputs` is passed through to each host's config, so flakes can be added to imports individually.

 ## install instructions